Hydeaway Farm

 Once a month we receive a batch of about twenty heifers, newly weaned off milk and ready to be fed only hay and concentrates.
 For the first month they live in groups of ten; and then up until they are twenty-two months old and two months from calving, they live in batches of twenty according to age and weight.

-Every month they are weighed, measured, and de-ticked.
-They are also given any innoculants or deworming remedies they require.
+Every month they are weighed, measured, and treated for external parasites.
+They are also given any inoculants or deworming remedies they require.
 Every day, twice a day, they are fed a carefully chosen formula of concentrates individually; once a day either Dinki or Jon supervises the feeding.
-They are fed in their individual feed bowls to easier pick up diseases.
-If a sick animal is noticed, she is immediately isolated and treated according to her disease.
+They are fed in their individual bowls to pick up problems quickly and eliminate competition.
+If a sick animal is noticed, she is immediately treated according to her disease.

-The calves are also fed as much Smutsfinger hay as they will eat.
+The calves are also fed as much eragrostis hay as they will eat.

-When they are fifteen months old the calves are artificially inseminated with the semen of their owner's choice.
+When they have reached the required weight (350kg for Holsteins), usually at the age of twelve to fifteen months, the calves are artificially inseminated with the semen of their owner's choice.

 We are hoping to expand the heifer raising business, but we only raise dairy heifers.